lacework-dev/lacework_splunk_addon/README.md

-# lacework-splunk-addon
+**lacework-splunk-addon**
-A Splunk TA to provide CIM compliance on Lacework alert and audit data.
+A Splunk Technology Add-On (TA) to provide CIM compliance on Lacework alert and audit data.
 This add-on is designed to work in conjuction with the [Splunk integration](https://docs.lacework.com/onboarding/splunk) available via Lacework UI.

-# Installation
+**Installation Notes**

+The Splunk TA for Lacework was created for use with the HEC input in Splunk.
+This contains both Index Time (transforms) and Search Time (props) operations for ingesting and properly sourcetyping the Lacework (HEC) Splunk Alert Channel.

+In Splunk Cloud, depending on your deployment type, the HEC endpoint will be similar to  https://http-inputs.<host>.splunkcloud.com:443/<endpoint> and the TA should be deployed here and at the Search Tier.

+Do note that the token created on the HEC input needs to match what your Lacework Tenant is configured with, and that the source field in Lacework is set to <b>lacework</b> for the transform to properly identifiy and rename.

-## Installation via Splunk UI
+**Installation via Splunk UI**

 1. Download the latest release of the add-on from the GitHub repo: https://github.com/lacework-dev/lacework_splunk_addon/releases/new